-Organisational pandemic plan includes preparation and planning for the management of lockdown, business contingency plan, screening, transfers into the facility and management of positive tests.
+Staff interviewed demonstrated an understanding of the infection prevention and control programme.
 The Bug Control Infection Control Manual is used as reference for best practice around infection control.
+Advice around infection control matters is also sought via regional operations manager (RN) and operations manager (RN) and the local infection control specialist team at Te Whatu Ora - Southern, Public Health and liaising with GPs.
 Staff have access to SharePoint with clinical pathways for different responses and communication related to stages of an outbreak.